Secrets of Equine Manual Lymph Drainage Your Horse Will Love

 - Quicker and improved recovery after some injuries or ailments (e.g. tendon conditions, some skin conditions).

-EMLD should not normally be used when the horse has an active infection, due to the possibility of the infection spreading throughout the body.
+EMLD shouldn't normally be used when the horse has an active infection, due to the possibility of the infection spreading throughout the body.
 There are exceptions to this, but only under close continuous veterinary supervision.

-Additionally, EMLD is not normally recommended when a horse has cancer or an acute allergic reaction, again due to the risk of spreading it to other parts of the body.
+Additionally, EMLD isn't normally recommended when a horse has cancer or an acute allergic reaction, again due to the risk of spreading it to other parts of the body.

 As with all complementary therapies, EMLD therapists should only work with your animal with the approval of your Veterinary Surgeon, (a legal requirement under the Veterinary Act).

 This article has been provided by Heather Powell (EMLD practitioner).
 Visit Heather's website at http://equinemld.com